Exploring the Unique Traditions and Rituals of a Thai Monk Initiation Ceremony and Party

 From the powerful melodies of the Isan region to the melodic hip-hop of the capital city, Bangkok, Thailand's music culture has something for everyone.

-From heartfelt ballads to upbeat party songs, Thailand's music landscape has a unique flair that sets it apart from other countries in Southeast Asia, and music is a significant part of Thai rituals and celebrations.
+From heartfelt ballads to upbeat party songs, Thailand's music landscape has a unique flair that sets it apart from other countries in Southeast Asia.
+Music is a significant part of Thai rituals and celebrations.

 The Cultural Representation of Food & Beverage at a Thai Monk Initiation Celebration